How intelligent are leopard geckos compared to other reptiles and animals?

 Although reptile intelligence is fascinating to pet lovers and scientists alike, not much research has been done on the subject.
-Because of this, leopard geckos’ brains are essentially a mystery, though reptile experts note the lizards to be on the lower end of the intelligence spectrum primarily due to their small brains and asocial behavior.
+Because of this, leopard geckos’ brains are essentially a mystery, though reptile experts note the lizards to be on the lower end of the intelligence spectrum primarily due to their tiny brains and asocial behavior.

-Generally, the larger the animal, the larger the brain, so leopard gecko brains are already disadvantaged due to their small size.
+Generally, the larger the animal, the larger the brain, so leopard gecko brains are disadvantaged due to their small size.

 To meet the growing demand for unique gecko color morphs, these geckos have been subject to massive inbreeding, causing deformities, brain injuries, and generally poor cognitive function compared to wild leopard geckos and other lizard species.